Historical Events In June - 24

 1994 Leonarda da Vinci MacLaren, founder of the LSE, dies at 83 on this day in history.

-1997 "Mars Attacks!" becomes the first DVD ever to incorporate sound with menus on June - 24.
+1997 "Mars Attacks!" becomes the first DVD ever to incorporate sound with menus on this day in history.

-1997 On June - 24 june 24 - Port Colborne Harbour Railway, a division of the Caledonia and Hamilton Southern Railway (Trillium Rail), starts operation between Welland and Port Colbourne on the following lines in Ontario CN Port Colbourne Spur (6.6 miles).
+1997 June 24 - Port Colborne Harbour Railway, a division of the Caledonia and Hamilton Southern Railway (Trillium Rail), starts operation between Welland and Port Colbourne on the following lines in Ontario CN Port Colbourne Spur (6.6 miles).
 Macy Spur (west of the Welland Canal).
-Government Spur (off Macy Spur). a new 1.1 mile connection between the Port Colbourne Spur and the Macy Spur.
+Government Spur (off Macy Spur). a new 1.1 mile connection between the Port Colbourne Spur and the Macy Spur on this day in history.

 « Previous Page | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | Next Page »